atbcb/ICTTestingBaseline/docs/09Flashing.md

 * Determining the flash rate from programmatically available information
 * Determining if any flashing element is within the "small safe area" -- smaller than a contiguous area of 25% of a 10 degree viewing angle of the total screen size at intended viewing distance
 * Determining if the [relative luminance](https://www.w3.org/TR/2008/REC-WCAG20-20081211/#relativeluminancedef) changes by more than 10% for a pair of opposing changes in a flash
 * Determining if flashing elements include a [saturated red](http://www.w3.org/TR/2008/REC-WCAG20-20081211/#general-thresholddef)

 ## Limitations, Assumptions, or Exceptions
-* There is no reliable, widely available method to test the flash rate resulting from the computer or hardware.
-However, no tool is necessary to evaluate for this condition if flashing is less than or equal to 3 flashes in any one second.
-Content automatically passes ([Understanding SC 3.2.1](http://www.w3.org/TR/UNDERSTANDING-WCAG20/seizure-does-not-violate.html)).
 * It is possible that users could view content at a resolution or from a distance much different from the intended resolution and viewing distance.
 * For the purposes of this baseline, the terms flicker and blink may be used synonymously with the term flash.
 * Blinking elements that conform to this requirement are still required to conform to SC 2.2.2 Pause Stop Hide, if the blinking lasts longer than 5 seconds ([Baseline 29.
 Pause, Stop, Hide, Control](29Control.md)).
+* Note from SC 2.3.1:
-* Per Conformance Requirement 5, all content on the Web page (whether or not it is used to meet other success criteria) must meet SC 2.3.1.
+   * Note 1: Since any content that does not meet this success criterion can interfere with a user's ability to use the whole page, all content (whether it is used to meet other success criteria or not) must meet this success criterion.
+See Conformance Requirement 5: Non-Interference.
-* **Exception:** Flashing that is a fine, balanced, pattern such as white noise or an alternating checkerboard pattern with "squares" smaller than 0.1 degree (of visual field at typical viewing distance) on a side does not violate the thresholds ([Understanding SC 3.2.1](http://www.w3.org/TR/UNDERSTANDING-WCAG20/seizure-does-not-violate.html)).

 ## Test Procedure for SC 2.3.1 Three Flashes or Below Threshold
 ### Identify Content